didifive/didifive/README.md

 <br>

-Apaixonado por TI e Gestão, áreas que mesmo aparentemente distintas são complementares, caminham juntas. É importante que um profissional de TI conheça sobre negócios para que possa ter uma análise crítica em projetos e é interessante também que um profissional de gestão saiba da importância da TI para agregar valor e alavancar o negócio.
+Apaixonado por TI e Gestão, áreas que mesmo aparentemente distintas, são complementares, caminham juntas.
+Meu objetivo é poder propiciar soluções aos negócios através da TI.

 > “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.” - _Bill Gates_